bit-of-a-git/DevOps-Core-Fundamental-Project/README.md

   <img src="/screenshots/9.png" width="300" />
 </p>

-The book is now changed and is also marked as unavailable.
-Next, the user may navigate to "View Authors" where they are given the option to update or delete authors if needed.
-In this case, "Eoin Colfer" was deleted - this also deletes his books from the database, as can be seen in the next image.
+Lastly, "View Categories" will list books by the category that they belong to.

 <img src="/screenshots/10.png" width="500" />

-Lastly, "View Categories" will list books by the category that they belong to.

 ## Known Issues